etases/EduBlock.Report/Requirement.md

   * Third party's member has the key.
 * **Post Conditions:** System show statistics of a grade in a year for third party's member.
 * **Flow of Events:**
-  * Third party's member go to EduBlock.
+  * Third party's member goes to EduBlock.
   * Third party's member go to "Statistics key verification" page.
   * Third party's member enter the key.
   * System shows statistics of a grade in a year for third party's member.